 You’ll be happy to hear it is 100% free to use.
 The only rule in place is that you must have some form of face-to-face interaction with your customer base.
 Companies that only operate online can’t use the Google My Business feature.

-There are seven easy steps to follow which we’ll walk you through now.
+There are seven easy steps to follow for good SEO which we’ll walk you through now.

 – Step 1: Log in or create a Google account which you want associating with Google My Business.